Yiwen-Evin/Coding-Goodies/RAndMatlabAreTalking.md

 Again, the data read back into Matlab have different structure than they are in the RData file.
-The above code is the same example as showed in section [Things to consider].  `result' is a list of $3$.
-The first two are saved from the data frames, while the third one is saved from the matrix `simM'.
+The above code is the same example as showed in section [Things to consider].  'result' is a list of $3$.
+The first two are saved from the data
+		frames, while the third one is saved from the matrix 'simM'.
 The numerical vectors will be saved as a vector as one element in the list.
 The character string vector will be saved as a list, and that list, is one element in the upper level list.
 The following example can explain this better.

 ```
 simDf <- result[[2]]
 length(simDf)
 # [1] 5

 v<- simDf[[1]]

 head(v, n=3)
 # $<NA>
 #      [,1]